-^{178.}D losses must be included where relevant emissions factors are available (e.g. UK based assessments based upon DEFRA emissions factors).
+178.D losses must be included where relevant emissions factors are available (e.g. UK based assessments based upon DEFRA emissions factors).
 Where EACs are used to manage Scope 2 emissions, EACs do not address Scope 3 T8.D losses.
 T8.D losses may be offset using carbon credits or EACs.
-2 Upstream transportation and distribution relates to transportation and distribution emissions from transportation and distribution relates to transportation and distribution relates to transportation and distribution emissions from transportation and distribution emissions related by the reporting company, This is intended to capture significant emissions from transportation and distribution emissions related to according to their professional judgment, these must also be calculated and included -Excludes letter sent by general testing to a thirty-party site, eg., at hirty-party-waverbouse, this inches must also be calculated and included -Excludes letter sent by general service suppliers.
+2 Upstream transportation and distribution relates to transportation and distribution emissions from transportation and distribution relates to transportation and distribution relates to transportation and distribution emissions from transportation and distribution emissions related by the reporting company, This is intended to capture significant emissions from transportation and distribution emissions related to according to their professional judgment, these must also be calculated and included -Excludes letter sent by general testing to a thirty-party site, eg, at hirty-party-waverbouse, this include must be remissioned by the reporting to their professional judgment, these must also be calculated and included -Excludes elected sent by general service suppliers.
 4 This is only a required source of emissions for product manufacturers and for companies whose primary business is distribution of products manufactured by other entities.
 This does not include emissions from the day-to-day movement of non-core business consumables.